Riley Greene Preview, Player Props: Tigers vs. White Sox

-The Detroit Tigers, including Riley Greene (.143 slugging percentage in past 10 games, including no home run), take on starter Touki Toussaint and the Chicago White Sox at Guaranteed Rate Field, Friday at 8:10 PM ET.
+The Detroit Tigers, including Riley Greene (.206 slugging percentage in past 10 games, including zero home run), take on starter Mike Clevinger and the Chicago White Sox at Guaranteed Rate Field, Saturday at 7:10 PM ET.

-He had two hits (going 2-for-5 with an RBI) in his last game against the Yankees.
+In his last game, he strung together two hits (going 2-for-3 with two RBI) against the White Sox.

 Riley Greene Game Info & Props vs. the White Sox